Anonym001/J2PREc/README.md

     You need to specify serveral parameters for training and testing:

-    + dataset: beibei / brightkite / Yelp
+    + dataset: beibei / brightkite / gowalla
     + regs: regularization weight
-    + layer_size: the number of layers and embedding size
+    + layer_size: the number of layers
+    + embed_size: embedding size
     + lr: learning rate
     + batch_size : the size of batch for training
     + epoch : the epoch for training